malfunktion/ai-infrastructure-wizard/FAQ.md

 ## General Questions

-### What is the AI Infrastructure Wizard?
+### What is the AI Setup Wizard?
-The AI Infrastructure Wizard is a desktop application that helps you deploy and configure AI-related services using Docker containers.
+The AI Setup Wizard is a desktop application that helps you deploy and configure AI-related services using Docker containers.
 It provides a user-friendly interface to set up PostgreSQL, Flowise, and Qdrant.

 ### Do I need technical knowledge to use this?
 Basic familiarity with Docker is helpful, but the wizard is designed to be user-friendly and guides you through the setup process step by step.